kafkaesque-io/pulsar-helm-chart/README.md

 _Don't want to run it yourself?
 Go to [Kesque](https://kesque.com) for fully managed Pulsar services._

 ## Add to local Helm repository
-To add this chart to your local Helm repository:
+To add this chart to your local Helm repository (Helm 3):

 ```helm repo add kafkaesque https://helm.kafkaesque.io```